CeliaStabile/celia-s-minigames-room/README.md

 ## 🙋‍♀️ About Me

 Hi!
-I'm Celia, a front-end developer with a passion for delightful UI and solid, maintainable code.
+I'm Celia, a front-end developer who builds interfaces with care and clarity, always aiming to improve with each project.

 This project is both a playground and a portfolio piece.

 - 💼 [LinkedIn](https://www.linkedin.com/in/celia-stabile-b6653b63/)